 - Grease a 9-inch square baking pan with cooking spray or shortening, or line with greased parchment paper or non-stick foil.

 - For even thicker fudge, try an 8-inch square pan.

 - My preferred method for greasing the pan is to line the baking pan with parchment or non-stick foil, lightly spray it with non-stick cooking spray, and remove the excess with a paper towel.
 This way, you can easily lift the fudge from the pan for cutting.

-- In a large, microwave-safe bowl place 2 2/3 cups chocolate chips and a 14-ounce can of sweetened condensed milk.
+- In a large, microwave-safe bowl place 2 ⅔ cups of chocolate chips and a 14-ounce can of sweetened condensed milk.
 Microwave for 90 seconds at 70 percent power.
 Use the residual heat to stir the mixture well until the chocolate is fully melted and smooth.
-If necessary, microwave for additional 15 second intervals.
+If necessary, microwave for additional 15-second intervals.

 - Alternatively, melt the chocolate and milk in the top of a double boiler or in a bowl on top of a saucepan of simmering water.

 - For best results, melt the chips with heat only until they are about three-quarters of the way melted, then rely on residual heat to fully melt the chocolate chips, rather than adding additional heat.
 This prevents scorching.

 - I find that Nestle white chocolate chips melt a bit thinner than the Ghiradelli brand.
 So if you're using the latter, you may want to reduce the number of chocolate chips to 2 ½ cups.

 - Please note, the recipe here uses Nestle-brand white “morsels,” which is actually confectionery coating.
 If you’re using white confectionery coating chips (no cocoa butter listed in the ingredients, use 16 ounces.
 If using pure white chocolate (with cocoa butter listed in the ingredients), use 19 ounces.